Rising star Hakeem Jeffries announces bid to lead U.S. House Democrats | Politics

 Rising star Hakeem Jeffries announces bid to lead U.S. House Democrats

-U.S. lawmaker Hakeem Jeffries launched a bid on Friday to become Democratic leader in the House of Representatives, a day after the chamber's speaker, Nancy Pelosi, announced she was stepping down from their party's leadership role.
-Jeffries, 52, would be the first Black House Democratic leader, representing both the party's diverse voter base and a new generation of leadership.
+U.S. lawmaker Hakeem Jeffries formally launched a bid on Friday to become the Democratic leader in the House of Representatives, a day after the chamber's speaker, Nancy Pelosi, announced she was stepping down from her leadership role.
+Jeffries, 52, would be the first Black lawmaker to head a party caucus in Congress, representing both the party's diverse voter base and a new generation of leadership.

+As minority leader, Jeffries' main task will be deciding when to cooperate with Republicans to pass bills such as funding the government and when to defend the agenda of President Joe Biden, a fellow Democrat.
+Republicans will take control of the House in January, having emerged with a majority in Nov.
+8 midterm elections.

+The often-reserved Jeffries, who was known as "Kool Ha" by college fraternity brothers for his measured speech, according to the Almanac of American Politics, put on a more pugilistic display at a news conference on Tuesday.
+He lashed out at what he called "extreme MAGA Republicans" taking control of the House - a reference to the "Make America Great" slogan popularized by Republican former President Donald Trump.

+He would build on Pelosi's historic accomplishments as the first female House speaker and the first woman to lead a party in either chamber of Congress.
+If Jeffries secures the post as expected, it could be a stepping stone to possibly becoming the first Black speaker the next time Democrats control of the House.

 Jeffries announced his bid in a letter released by his office, saying: "I write to humbly ask for your support for the position of House Democratic Leader as we once again prepare to meet the moment."
-No challengers to Jeffries have yet to emerge.
+No challengers to Jeffries have emerged.

 Jeffries satisfies the demand of many House Democrats that younger blood replace the 82-year-old Pelosi, who has had a grip on leadership for the past two decades.
 Pelosi promptly issued a statement in support of Jeffries and two other Democrats seeking leadership positions.